ecr007/English-World/Phrases-Vocabulary/C.md

 Call in sick: to inform to your employer that you are unable to come to work because you are unwell.

 Career: (noun) an occupation undertaken for a significant period of a person's life and with opportunities for progress.

+Cooped up: being confined or restricted in a small or crowded place.

+Comparison shop: look at the prices of the same or similar items in order to decide which to buy